Nong Sung district

 Nong Sung (หนองสูง, /th/) is a district (amphoe) of Mukdahan province, northeastern Thailand.

 Geography

 Neighboring districts are (from the north clockwise): Khamcha-i, Mueang Mukdahan, and Nikhom Kham Soi of Mukdahan Province; Loeng Nok Tha of Yasothon province; Nong Phok of Roi Et province; and Kuchinarai of Kalasin province.

 History

 The minor district (king amphoe) was established on 1 March 1985, when five tambons were split off from Khamcha-i district.
 It was upgraded on 3 November 1993.

 Administration

 The district is divided into six sub-districts (tambon), which are further subdivided into 44 villages (muban).
-There are no municipal (thesaban) areas, and five tambon administrative organization (TAO).
+There are no municipal (thesaban) areas, and five tambon administrative organizations (TAOs).